LeonardoClaudin/PredictionMenu/README.md

 Currently not working.
 Working on an update.

 ### GPS 5.0
 Accepts FASTA files of any given residue length.
+File can be loaded from any directory.

 ### AKID
-Requires FASTA files for the Kinase (in order to create kinase determinants) and FASTA files for the protein sequences (input)
+Requires FASTA files for the Kinase (in order to create kinase determinants) and FASTA files for the protein sequences (input).
+Both should be stored inside *AKID/input* folder.

 ### NetPhorest
 Only requires FASTA file of any given residue length.
+File should be stored inside *NetPhorest* folder.